mohangk/patroni-cluster-playbook/README.md

 ## Introduction

-Scripts, Ansible playbooks and steps to setup a HA PG
+Scripts, Ansible playbooks and steps to setup a HA PG on Google Cloud

 ### Dependencies